readium/readium-css/docs/CSS17-api.md

 [Implementers’ doc] [WIP]

-As a reminder, the priority is:
+As a reminder, the priority is, in general:

 ```
-USER > THEME > RS
+USER > AUTHOR > RS
 ```

 ## Reading System Styles